khulnasoft-lab/design.khulnasoft.com/contents/regions/empty-states.md

 - Appears when no content exists within a configured feature.
 - Contains a method for creating content.

+#### Content

+The title phrase should be a call to action that starts with an active verb.
+No period at the end of the phrase.

+Examples:

+- `Monitor vulnerabilities in your project`
+- `Get started with monitoring`

 ### Configuration required

 A `Configuration required` empty state serves as a placeholder for features that need to be configured first, before having the ability to create content.